B Y T O M T O R T O R I C I

 Your own company website and SEO plugin give you control of all three of these elements (though sometimes Google will pull out on a snippet of page content to use for the Description Tag).

-Today, we’re going to talk about the Title Tag for core pages (not posts).
+Today, we’re going to talk about the Title Tag for core selling pages (not blog posts).
 That piece of text is especially important because it’s the one the searching eye goes to first.